Lectionary Bible Studies and Sermons

 The passage

 v23.
-Jesus' answer is that he (together with the Father) only manifests himself to (reveals himself in the sense of comes to, makes his home with, enters into a permanent intimate relationship with) those who love him and those who love him obey his teachings.
-Actually, loving and obeying mean much the same thing, and given the context of the gospel, "obey" (lit. "keep my word") means the same as "believes in", or "comes to" Jesus.
+Jesus' answer is that he (together with the Father) only manifests himself (reveals himself in the sense of comes to, makes his home with, enters into a permanent intimate relationship with) to those who love him and obey his teachings.
+Actually, loving and obeying (lit. "keep my word") mean much the same thing, and both are just another way of saying "believe in".
+So, Jesus only reveals himself to those who believe in him.

 v24.
-On the other hand, those who do not love Jesus, do not keep his words, do not believe, are rejecting, not just Jesus, but the Father, the source of the divine revelation in Christ.
+On the other hand, those who do not love Jesus, who do not keep his words, who do not believe, reject not just Jesus, but the Father, the source of the divine revelation in Christ.

 v25.
 In this final moment with his disciples, Jesus is able to teach them some very powerful truths.
 Yet, this is not the end of his teaching ministry.

 v28.
-Jesus' imminent departure has saddened the disciples, but as his going means a coming to the Father (a reunion with the Father), then it should fill them with joy.
+Jesus' imminent departure has saddened the disciples, but since his going means a coming to the Father (a reunion with the Father), then it should fill them with joy.

 v29.
 When the Spirit comes, then Jesus' words will be verified and the disciples will be filled with joy.